GSA/challenges-and-prizes/_historical-challenges/generation-nano-small-science-superheroes.md

   about the potential and limitations of real world nanotechnology.
-Students will submit a written entry explaining their superhero and how they have incorporated nanotechnology research into their hero''s gear, as well as either a short comic strip or video introducing the superhero.'
+Students will submit a written entry explaining their superhero and how they have incorporated nanotechnology research into their hero''s gear, as well as either a short comic strip or video introducing the superhero.</p>'
 campaignStatusName: Launched
 templateId: 0
 stageStatistics: []